billalben/alert-react-ts/README.md

+## Dynamic Alert Component

+This is a simple React TypeScript project that includes a dynamic alert component with multiple alert types, styled using SCSS.

+## Introduction

+The Dynamic Alert Component is a reusable and customizable alert component for React applications.
+It supports different alert types such as default, info, warning, error, and success, each with its own unique styles.

+## Features

+- Dynamic alert component with customizable props

+- Supports various alert types

+- Styled using SCSS for easy customization

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.